 We take a look at the platform, the cashback deal and whether it’s worth going for.

 How LendingCrowd works

-LendingCrowd is a platform which launched in 2014 that allows investors to lend to small and medium-sized UK businesses in need of a loan.
+LendingCrowd launched in 2014 that allows investors to lend to small and medium-sized UK businesses in need of a loan.

 The peer-to-business model allows you to bid on loan auctions or buy parts of loans instantly from other investors.

 The loans are for fully credit-assessed UK businesses that need to borrow for growth, buying assets, debt restructuring or just need some working capital.

 The platform takes security on loans appropriate to the circumstances and this may include director’s personal guarantees and/or debentures over the company.

 The sectors that the platform caters to are varied, including hospitality, retail, e-commerce and manufacturing.

 You make money through the capital and interest repayments that businesses make each month, which you can choose to reinvest or cash in.

 What you can get